10 Ways to Save Money at the Zoo

 Here are some tips to save money on your Zoo Trip

-Below, we will show you how to have fun at the zoo without breaking the bank we will also give some friendly advice on zoo etiquette.
+Below, we will show you how to have fun at the zoo without breaking the bank.
+You will also see some friendly advice on zoo etiquette.

 1. Bring your own snacks and drinks to save money on food.

-If you plan on taking your own food and drinks, you’ll want to research on their website to make sure that any food you bring is allowed into the zoo.
-You may also want to pack a picnic lunch so you can enjoy it in the park.
+If you plan on taking your own food and drinks, you’ll want to research their website to make sure that any food you bring is allowed into the zoo.
+After checking the website, you can pack a picnic lunch so you can enjoy it in the park or pack snacks for kids to enjoy while roaming the zoo.

 Here are some ideal snacks that you can take to the zoo to enjoy:

-Make sure to pack a cooler with plenty of ice to keep your food cold, especially if you take something like chicken salad sandwiches.
+Make sure to pack a cooler with plenty of ice to keep your food cold, especially if you take something like chicken salad sandwiches or yogurt.

 2. Make Your Own Supply Pack